lencx/learn-rust/example/ch12/working_with_environment_variables/README.md

 # 0: How dreary to be somebody!
 # 1: How public, like a forg
 CASE_INSENSITIVE=1 cargo run how poem.txt

+cargo run to poem.txt > output.txt

+# print: Problem parsing arguments: not enough arguments
+# that don’t cause an error but still redirect standard output to a filethat don’t cause an error but still redirect standard output to a file
+cargo run > output.txt
 ```